 No ways!
 I believe we have a new opportunity right now to build a more enduring Zimbabwe and I do not have enough reason to doubt the current administration yet although it is populated by people who are too familiar and have been in the same positions of influence during the Mugabe era.
 I still remain an optimist.

 My point is that Zimbabwe will not be built on good intention pronouncements.
 Our leaders have to be more sincere than political.
 They cannot do this alone, they need you and I to remind them that we are watching their every move not just merely listening to their words.

 Quick NetOne, Telecel, Africom, Econet Airtime Recharge

 Emmerson Dambudzo Mnangagwa is a politician and the First Secretary of the Zimbabwe African National Union-Patriotic Front.
 On the 3rd of August 2018 ZEC Chairperson Priscilla Chigumba announced that Mnangagwa had won the popular vote by 50.8% ,hence he was duly elected to be the...
 Read More About Emmerson Mnangagwa

 Patrick Anthony Chinamasa is a Zimbabwean politician and a member of the ruling Zanu-PF party.
 He is the former Minister of Finance and Economic Planning .He was reappointed to the ministry after President Emmerson Mnangagwa had appointed his cabinet in November 2017.Chinamasa is former Minister...
 Read More About Patrick Chinamasa

-Oscar Pambuka is a Zimbabwean journalist, entrepreneur and Zimdancehall musician.
-In November 2018, following a trial on corruption charges, Pambuka along with co-accused, Psychology Maziwisa was convicted of defrauding the Zimbabwe Power Company of $12,500 in a PR deal.
-They were sentenced to 6 years...
+Oscar Pambuka is a Zimbabwean journalist, entrepreneur, musician and, since May 2019, a religious church founder and self-styled prophet.
+In November 2018, following a trial on corruption charges, Pambuka along with co-accused, Psychology Maziwisa was convicted of defrauding the Zimbabwe Power Company of $12,500 in...
 Read More About Oscar Pambuka